0Archivist0/myscripts/README.md

 # myscripts
-Inside these files are scripts that were wrote for vertious reasons
+Inside these files are scripts that were wrote for verious reasons

 ## 1) auto-iso
   -This script creates a custom bootable ISO image of Ubuntu by downloading a minimal Ubuntu image, removing unneeded files, adding a